drewjamz/ARM-Processor/README.md

 OVERVIEW

 This project implements a 5-stage pipelined CPU in VHDL based on the ARM LEGv8 architecture.
-The processor extends a previously built pipelined design by adding hardware support for detecting and resolving data hazards using pipeline stalling and forwarding logic.
+The processor adds hardware support for detecting and resolving data hazards using pipeline stalling and forwarding logic.

-The design was developed and simulated using GHDL on the Tufts University servers, with waveform-based debugging performed using GTKWave.
+The design was developed and simulated using GHDL with waveform-based debugging performed using GTKWave.

 ------------------------------------------------------------